June 21, 2019

 In Denver, “Free Market” Is Trying to Reinvigorate Brick-and-Mortar Retail

-By leveraging a street-front locale, chic design, and hip wares, this 11,000-square-foot venture is returning to retail's roots in bazaars and marketplaces.
+By leveraging a street-front locale, chic design, and multiple small, hip shops, this 11,000-square-foot venture is returning to retail’s roots in bazaars and marketplaces.

 Rather than bemoaning the scourge of empty storefronts and abandoned malls as the telltale demise of physical retail, the team behind Denver’s Free Market instead recognizes a different opportunity.